Introduction

 parameters

-is an instance of the Pydantic MolecularData
+is then an instance of the Pydantic MolecularData

 class.